lord-vesel/dcs-doc/en/dev-docs/ah64d/sensors.md

 - Either crewmember may select FCR as their sight, however only one crewmember may do so at any given time.
-If the CPG’s selected sight is FCR and the Pilot selects FCR, the CPG’s sight will automatically be set to HMD.
-If the Pilot’s selected sight is FCR and the CPG selects FCR, the Pilot’s sight will automatically be set to HMD.
+If the CPG’s selected sight is FCR and the Pilot selects FCR, the CPG’s sight will automatically be set to HMD and any actioned weapon in the CPG crewstation will be de-actioned.
+If the Pilot’s selected sight is FCR and the CPG selects FCR, the Pilot’s sight will automatically be set to HMD and any actioned weapon in the Pilot crewstation will be de-actioned.

+- The TADS may be linked to the FCR Next-To-Shoot (NTS) target.
+If the Pilot’s selected sight is FCR and the CPG’s selected sight is TADS, when the Pilot links the TADS to the FCR the CPG’s sight will automatically be set to HMD and any actioned weapon in the CPG crewstation will be de-actioned.

+- The FCR may be linked to the TADS line-of-sight.
+If the CPG’s selected sight is TADS and the Pilot’s selected sight is FCR, when the CPG links the FCR to the TADS the Pilot’s sight will automatically be set to HMD, and any actioned weapon in the Pilot crewstation will be de-actioned.